Johnnie Walker Blue Label Is Blended To Recreate The Authentic Flavour And Character Of Some Of The Earliest Whisky Blends Created In The 19th Century

 Of all the casks of whisky produced, only one out of every 10,000 are considered good enough to be used in the blend which makes up Johnnie Walkers Blue Label, producing a rare blend.
 The casks are sourced from distilleries located around the Scottish whisky regions, including Speyside, Highland, and Islay distilleries.
 These can even include small, rare batches from distilleries that are no longer operating.
 Each cask is hand-selected by the Master Blender and blended with small batcheswhich may even be from distilleries which are no longer operatingto complete the scotch.

 How old is Johnnie Walker Blue Label whisky?

-What Is Johnnie Walker
+What does Johnnie Walker Blue Label taste like?

 John Walker & Sons Private Collection 2017 Edition